astedile/lgremote/PITCHME.md

 ![virt RC](assets/img/tab_virt_RC.png)

-1. Current channel is displayed with name.
+1. Current channel is displayed with name
 1. off ... turn off TV
 1. @color[red](A) ...
-Favourite channel list A is not selected.
+Favourite channel list A is not selected
-1. Press documented keys to send commands to TV.
+1. Press documented keys to send commands to TV

 +++